Learning Neural Network Subspaces: Results

-The baselines included are standard training, a standard ensemble of two independently trained networks (requiring twice as many training iterations), and SWA (described in \autoref{sec:prelim}) with a cyclic learning rate scheduler.
-For experiments with SWA \cite{izmailov2018averaging} we use either a cyclic (denoted \textit{Cyclic LR}) or high constant (denoted \textit{High Const.
-LR}) learning rate for the late phase of training and provide results for the best or both.
-In this case, where we save only two SWA checkpoints and interpolate between, cyclic performs better as the high constant scheduler does not find checkpoints which match standard training accuracy.
-Additional details on baseline hyperparameters are provided in \autoref{sec:hyper}.

-There are many interesting takeaways from \autoref{fig:mustache}: \begin{enumerate} \item Not only does our method find a subspace of accurate solutions, but for $\beta >0$ accuracy can improve over standard training.
+The baselines included are standard training and a standard ensemble of two independently trained networks (requiring twice as many training iterations).
+In \autoref{sec:more1d} we experiment with additional baselines.
+There are many interesting takeaways from \autoref{fig:mustache-split}, \autoref{fig:mustache-split2}, and \autoref{fig:mustache-split3}: \begin{enumerate} \item Not only does our method find a subspace of accurate solutions, but for $\beta >0$ accuracy can improve over standard training.
 We believe this is because standard training solutions lie towards the periphery of a minimum \cite{izmailov2018averaging} whereas our method traverses the the minimum.
 Solutions at the center tend to be less sharp than at the periphery, which is associated with better generalization \cite{pmlr-v80-dziugaite18a}.
 These effects may be compounded by the regularization term, which leads the subspaces towards wider minima. \item The ensemble of two models towards the endpoints of the subspace approaches, matches, or exceeds the ensemble accuracy of two independently trained models.
 This is notable as the subspaces are found in only one training run. \item Subspaces found through the layerwise training variant have more accurate midpoints ($\alpha = 0.5$) but less accurate ensembles. \end{enumerate}